-As a part of the 2022 Racial Profiling Report package there is included Alamo Heights Police Department Policy 2.2 providing background information on the rationale and objectives of the Texas Racial Profiling Law and a statement prohibiting the practice of racial profiling among its officers and providing for a complaint system should a person contacted feel they were unjustly detained.
-Also included is Alamo Heights Police Department Policy 7.34 requiring the use of video or voice recordings on all traffic and pedestrian stops.
+As a part of the 2023 Racial Profiling Report package Alamo Heights Police Department Policy 2.2 is included to provide background information on the rationale and objectives of the Texas Racial Profiling Law and a statement prohibiting the practice of racial profiling among its officers and providing for a complaint system should a person contacted feel they were unjustly detained.
+Also included is Alamo Heights Police Department Policy 7.34 requiring the use of video or voice recordings on all traffic and pedestrian contacts.
 A final exhibit is Alamo Heights Police Department Policy 2.4 detailing the internal investigation process on how to file a complaint and the investigative process when citizen complaints are received.

-The first component of this report (Exhibit 1) provides the required statistical data relevant to the public contacts made during the period of 1/1/2022 and 12/31/2022.
-Other exhibits compare searches and arrests to the total number of traffic stops conducted over the listed time period and census comparisons to police activities.
-This data captured in Exhibit 4 has been analyzed and compared to the U.S. Census data (2019) concerning the population demographics of the City of Alamo Heights, San Antonio and Bexar County.
+The first component of this report (Exhibit 1) provides the required statistical data relevant to the public contacts made during the period of 1/1/2023 and 12/31/2023.
+A statistical comparison is included compare searches and arrests to the total number of traffic stops conducted over the listed time period and census comparisons to police activities.
+This data captured in Exhibit 3 has been analyzed and compared to the U.S. Census data (2020) concerning the population demographics of the City of Alamo Heights, San Antonio and Bexar County.